 You must provide us with documentation to confirm that you have the right to paid Adoption Leave, this would usually be a matching certificate from a UK recognised adoption agency.

-If you are adopting a child from overseas different rules apply, please contact your HR Business Partner if this applies to you.
+If you are adopting a child from overseas different rules apply, please contact the HR department if this applies to you.